tomgenoni/token-flow-demo/README.md

 6. On successful publish a new package will be created and visible in the [repository](https://github.com/tomgenoni/token-flow-demo/pkgs/npm/token-flow-demo).

+7. You'll need to push the updated `package.json` back to the `main` branch.

 Note that at this point the token files are still [JSON files](https://github.com/tomgenoni/token-flow-demo/tree/main/src) and not ready to consume.

 ### Consuming